 Rating Schema

-Sometimes the rating schema itself might cause rerating to occor.
+Sometimes the rating schema itself might cause rerating to occur.
 For example, in the case of tiered rating, while a subscriber's usage is under 100 minutes, the rate might be 10 cents a minute, but when usage exceeds 100 minutes, the rate goes down be 9 cents a minute.

 CDRs out of order